University of Chicago Medicine Blood Donation Center

 What you need to know to donate

-All of the blood and platelets donated at the UCM Blood Donation Center stay here for our patients.
 We rely on your donations to maintain an adequate blood supply.
 Hospital-based donation centers, like the UCM Blood Donation Center, can be crucial to maintain hospital blood product inventory when regional and national blood suppliers experience shortages.

-- Someone needs blood every 2 seconds
+• Someone needs blood every two seconds.

-- About one in seven people entering a hospital need blood
+• About one in seven people entering a hospital need blood.

-- Only 37 percent of the U.S. population is eligible to donate blood — less than 10 percent do annually
+• Only 37 percent of the U.S. population is eligible to donate blood — less than 10 percent do annually.

-- Trauma patients often need immediate life-saving transfusions
+• Trauma patients often need immediate life-saving transfusions.

-- Cancer patients often need regular transfusion during their course of treatment
+• Cancer patients often need regular transfusion during their course of treatment.

-- Some organ transplant patients need multiple units of blood and platelets during their surgery
+• Some organ transplant patients need multiple units of blood and platelets during their surgery.

-- Some high-risk pregnancies require multiple units of blood
+• Some high-risk pregnancies require multiple units of blood.

 What can I expect when I get to the Blood Donation Center?